Born: October 6, 1906 in Philadelphia, PA, USA

 "Lolly" by her parents.
 Her father, Frank DeWitt Gainer, was a paperhanger, painter and interior

 decorator by trade but had a passion for theatrics that he passed on to his daughter.
 He acted at the

 old Lubin Studio and sang lyric tenor in a quartet.
 As Lolly grew he taught her to do tricks on the

 horizontal bar, as well as singing and dancing; skills which she would put into use years later in

 Her mother, Laura Buhl Gainer, was a homemaker of PA Dutch/German heritage who was often

-biographies) rounded out the family.
-She was four years older than her little sister and also
+rounded out the family.
+She was four years older than her little sister and also inherited Frank's love

-Frank and Laura separated and eventually divorced.
-She and the girls moved to Chicago while
+and Laura separated and eventually divorced.
+She and the girls moved to Chicago while Frank moved

-Frank moved in with his nephew Ralph on Gillingham Street in Philadelphia's Frankford section.
-It
+in with his nephew Ralph on Gillingham Street in Philadelphia's Frankford section.
+It was in the

-was in the Windy City that Laura met and soon married Harry C. Jones.
-Jonesey, as he was
+Windy City that Laura met and soon married Harry C. Jones.
+Jonesey, as he was affectionately

 When Lolly was a teenager Jonesey moved the family to San Francisco, where his stepdaughter